dubreuia/intellij-plugin-save-actions/README.md

 | Name                               | Description
 | ---                                | ---
 | Compile file                       | Enable / disable compiling of the modified file.
-The compiler might compile other files as well
+The compiler might compile other files as well. **Warning: this option triggers one build action for each file, use sparingly (see [#128](https://github.com/dubreuia/intellij-plugin-save-actions/issues/128))**

 ### File